 Playing in the post can be hard work and is not always the most glamorous position.
-You have to work hard to get a catch on the block and then hope that one of the guards passes the ball in to you.
-Along with battling in the post you have to be willing to set screens for your teammates and help them get scoring opportunities, usually without any recognition to yourself.
+You have to work hard to get a catch on the block and then hope that one of the guards passes the ball into you.
+Along with battling in the post, you have to be willing to set screens for your teammates and help them get scoring opportunities, usually without any recognition to yourself.

-Position Makes all the Difference
+Post Position Makes all the Difference

 Screens are Scoring Opportunities

-Run the Floor
+Run the Floor in Transition